 Diamond Peak continues to make improvements to its snowmaking systems to maximize snowmaking capacity and efficiency.
 In 2013 the resort began the process of updating its Master Plan to revisit the potential for future development and introduce summer activities.
 The Master Plan process is moving along and came back before the Incline Village General Improvement District Board of Trustees in 2015.
 At that time the board voted to approved the amended Diamond Peak Master Plan and send it along to the Tahoe Regional Planning Agency (TRPA), the United States Forest Service (USFS) and Washoe County for environmental clearances and review.
 Click here to read more about the Master Plan update process and how you can be involved.

-During the winter of 2016-17, Diamond Peak will celebrate its golden anniversary and the 50 years of fun that have preceded this milestone year.
-The resort will host a series of 50th anniversary themed parties and events throughout the season, and welcomes all members of the Ski Incline/Diamond Peak family to contribute their stories, photos and memories to the celebration.
-Click here to get involved.
+During the winter of 2016-17, Diamond Peak celebrated its golden anniversary and 50 years of fun.
+The resort hosted a series of 50th anniversary themed parties and events throughout the season, and welcomed all members of the Ski Incline/Diamond Peak family to contribute their stories, photos and memories to the celebration.
+It was a record year with almost 500 inches of snow.